anyuan-chen/hackathon/README.md

 Authentication

 A user has a id and password.
 They retriever a bearer token from the /login endpoint by supplying the id and password with a basic auth header set.
 This bearer token is then used to identify the user in future requests.
 There are two levels of permissions - admins, and hackers.
 Admins can access anything, while users are restricted to their own data.
+Each user has a salt and a hashed password + salt stored in the database.
+To verify if a password is correct, the salt is appended, the new string is hashed and compared to the hashed string in the db.

-Sample admin account:
+#### Sample admin account:

 username/id: 666666

-pass: root
+password: root

+#### Sample hacker account:
+username/id: 3

+password: hi_eggy!

+If you want to use another account, see insertData for the username/passwords.

 ## Endpoints: